TINNs: Time-Induced Neural Networks for Solving Time-Dependent PDEs: Numerical Results

 \emph{PirateNet}~\cite{PirateNet} combines deep residual architectures with training enhancements (e.g., random Fourier features, causal training, and PDE-informed initialization).
 Following prior work, we train PirateNet using the improved second-order optimizer SOAP~\cite{wang2025gradient}.

-\textbf{Measurements.} We evaluate the relative $L^2$-error, training runtime, network size, and { the accuracy improvement (IMP).
-IMP measures how many times it is improved in relative $L^2$-error achieved by TINNs over other non-TINN baselines (see \Cref{app: evaluation}). }
+\textbf{Measurements.} We evaluate the relative $L^2$-error, training runtime, network size, and { the error performance} improvement (IMP).
+IMP measures how many times it is improved in relative $L^2$-error achieved by TINNs over other non-TINN baselines (see \Cref{app: evaluation}).